 Upon completion of the BEng (Mechanical Engineering) program, the students will be able to:

-- apply knowledge of mathematics, natural science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems;
+- Engineering Knowledge: Apply the knowledge of mathematics, natural science, engineering fundamentals, and an engineering specialisation to the solution of complex engineering problems

-- recognize the need for, and have the ability to engage in life-long learning in the broadest context of technological change
+- Life-long Learning: Recognise the need for, and have the preparation and ability to engage in independent and life-long learning in the broadest context of technological change

 Accreditation is a continuous improvement process that uses a series of assessment tools to measure how well the curriculum is achieving its programme educational objectives.
 The Mechanical Engineering curriculum is fully accredited by the Engineering Accreditation Board (EAB) in Singapore, and is recognized by the signatories of the Washington Accord.